nyu-ossd-s20/activity1_browser_extension/team_5.md

 ## Part 4

 #### 1. What is the homepage for the extension?
+*   The Bitwarden homepage consists of a brief introduction of the extension's purpose of password protection for individuals and businesses along with a large graphic of the extension on a desktop and two smartphones to illustrate that the passwords are synced across all devices.
+The homepage also consists of links to download the extension for each of the supported operating systems and web browsers, a link to answers to frequently asked questions, a link which users can use to contact the development team, and a link for organizations to view the available enterprise packages that are offered.

 #### 2. What is the license under which the extension is distributed?
+* This extension is distributed under the GNU General Public License, version 3.0

 #### 3. Can you find a code repository for this extension?
+* Yes, there are several links on the Bitwarden website the redirect to code repositories for the different versions of the extension.

 #### 4. Is the extension that you picked an open source project?
+* Yes, Bitwarden is indeed an open source project.
+The source code has been made available publicly for anyone to contribute.

 #### 5. Can you find information about how many different users contribute to this project?
 If so, specify how many.
+* Yes, the number of contributors can be found on the repositories on github.
+The repositories for the browser, desktop, mobile, and website versions of this project as well as the server each have 20+ contributors.
+The command line version of the project has a total of 9 contributors.